20 Best Foodie Cities in the U.S.

 A cheesesteak is a must, obviously, and while everyone has their favorites, you can’t go wrong at Tony Luke’s or John’s Roast Pork.

-Tampa is easily one of the most surprising cities on the list, but Brian Connors, clinical instructor of food and beverage management at Florida International University, wasn’t surprised it was included.
-Unlike other parts of Florida, he says that “Tampa’s got this young vibe happening, where a lot of young professionals and young families with a lot of disposable income and education are moving into that area.”
+Tampa is likely one of the more surprising cities on this list, but Brian Connors, clinical instructor of food and beverage management at Florida International University, notes that “Tampa’s got this young vibe happening, where a lot of young professionals and young families with a lot of disposable income and education are moving into that area.”

 What to Eat in Tampa

-While overshadowed by Miami, Tampa also knows its way around Cuban food, including the beloved Cuban sandwich.
+While overshadowed by Miami, Tampa also knows its way around Cuban food, including the beloved Cuban sandwich, which was invented here.
 The Ybor City neighborhood hosts some of the city’s best restaurants hawking food from Florida’s southern neighbor, with Columbia Restaurant and Carmine’s Ybor among the best.

 Wash your meal down with some of that famous craft beer; the city is home to both major producers like Yuengling and up-and-coming breweries like Cigar City Brewing.